SIELA1915/scudo-gdb-tooling/triage.md

 c
 ```

-Checksum of chunk to be freed is 0. -> Chech file
+Checksum of chunk to be freed is 0. -> Check dedicated file